A quick visual guide to learn the difference between them, in plain English.

 Every image format has its pros and cons.
 Knowing when to use which not only allows you to serve up images with better quality, it also helps with web performance and more.
 A picture of your cat in JPG and PNG may look the same, but there is more under the hood.

-Knowing when to use which image format is a useful skill for everyone, not just the designers.
+Knowing when to use which image format is a useful skill for everyone, not just designers.

-Knowing when to use which image format is a useful skill for everyone, not just the designers.
-The engineers will build faster products.
-The sales will know how to propose to their clients.
-The C-level executives will know what can be used as an email signature.
+Knowing when to use which image format is a useful skill for everyone, not just designers.
+Engineers will build faster products.
+Sales will know how to better frame proposals for clients and prospects.
+C-suite executives will know what can be used as an email signature.
 Mrs. Williams next door will know how to store her baby pictures on her computer without having to buy a new hard drive.

-The following are some of the most common image formats that you should learn about.
-We try to avoid using technical terms so they can be easily understood!
+The following are some of the most common image formats everyone should know.
+And, not to worry, we try to avoid using overly technical terms!

 JPG: good for photographs, bad for flat colors